RTEMS/rtems-docs/user/tracing/index.rst

 .. index:: Tracing Framework

-RTEMS Tracing Framework is an on-target software based system which helps track the ongoings inside the operation of applications, 3rd party packages, and the kernel in real time.
+RTEMS Tracing Framework is an on-target software based system which helps track the ongoings inside the operation of applications, third-party packages, and the kernel in real time.

 Software based tracing is a complex process which requires components on both